Efficacy of isoniazid in paediatric tuberculosis: an individual participant data meta-analysis. Review uri icon

 abstract

-• BACKGROUND: Isoniazid is a cornerstone of management therapy for tuberculosis.
-The aim was to determine the association between isoniazid exposure and clinical outcomes, to develop a pharmacokinetic model, and to optimize the dosing regimen in children treated for drug-susceptible tuberculosis.
-METHODS: For this individual participant data meta-analysis, PubMed was searched for observational studies, involving children (0-18 years), being treated for drug susceptible tuberculosis.
-The relationship between isoniazid exposure and clinical outcomes was analyzed using a mixed-effects logistic regression model.
-Pharmacokinetic parameters were described using nonlinear mixed effects modeling.
-Pharmacokinetic target was the median adult area under the concentration time curve (AUCss) of 23.4 mg.h·L-1.
-RESULTS: Six studies provided clinical outcomes, including 405 patients, of which 21% had unfavorable outcomes.
-Sixteen studies (1255 patients) were included in the pharmacokinetic model.
-Unfavorable outcomes were only related to lower BMI for age Z-score (OR 0.96, 95% CI 0.93-0.99, p<0.05).
-Isoniazid exposure was impacted by NAT2 genotype, weight, age, and nutritional status (using BMI for age Z-score).
-With currently recommended WHO doses, isoniazid exposure was similar to that of adults.
-Pharmacokinetic target attainment was 71.7% and 29.5% for slow and fast metabolizers, respectively (p<0.05); 50.5% for patients with a BAZ>0 and 42.6% for malnourished patients (BAZ<-2) (p<0.05).
-Model-informed dosing regimen showed that fast metabolizers could benefit from higher isoniazid dosing, especially in malnourished children.
-CONCLUSION: Our findings showed that the only predictor of unfavorable clinical outcomes was a lower BMI for age Z-score.
+• BACKGROUND: Isoniazid is a cornerstone of management therapy for tuberculosis (TB).
+Our aim was to determine the association between isoniazid exposure and clinical outcomes, to develop a pharmacokinetic model, and to optimise the dosing regimen in children treated for drug-susceptible (DS)-TB.
+METHODS: For this individual participant data meta-analysis, PubMed was searched for observational studies, involving children (aged 0-18 years), being treated for DS-TB.
+The relationship between isoniazid exposure and clinical outcomes was analysed using a mixed effects logistic regression model.
+Pharmacokinetic parameters were described using non-linear mixed effects modelling.
+The pharmacokinetic target was the median adult area under the concentration-time curve at steady-state (AUCss) of 23.4 mg·h·L-1.
+RESULTS: Six studies provided clinical outcomes, including 405 patients, of which 21% had unfavourable outcomes.
+16 studies (1255 patients) were included in the pharmacokinetic model.
+Unfavourable outcomes were only related to lower body mass index (BMI) for age z-score (BAZ) (OR 0.96, 95% CI 0.93-0.99; p<0.05).
+Isoniazid exposure was impacted by N-acetyltransferase 2 (NAT2) genotype, weight, age and nutritional status (using BAZ).
+With currently recommended World Health Organization (WHO) doses, isoniazid exposure was similar to that of adults.
+Pharmacokinetic target attainment was 71.7% and 29.5% for slow and fast metabolisers, respectively (p<0.05); 50.5% for patients with BAZ >0 and 42.6% for malnourished patients (BAZ < -2) (p<0.05).
+The model-informed dosing regimen showed that fast metabolisers could benefit from higher isoniazid dosing, especially in malnourished children.
+CONCLUSION: Our findings showed that the only predictor of unfavourable clinical outcomes was a lower BAZ.
 We support the current WHO-recommended dosing regimen for isoniazid.
-To equalize and attain our pharmacological target for all children, dosing regimens could be adjusted on NAT2 genotype and nutritional status.
+To equalise and attain our pharmacological target for all children, dosing regimens could be adjusted on NAT2 genotype and nutritional status.

 authors